 Images: The pictures are identified in the captions.
 (Run your cursor over the images to see them.)

 Credits: The local "fairy tree" was photographed by me, and the others are Wiki Commons photographs except the following: the North American prayer ties are from Tangible View, St. Brigid's Well from A Trip to Ireland, and the Green Man carving from The Company of Green Men.
 The painting (one of mine) is of a tree spirit, sapling child, and story-loving bunny girl.
 The Herman Hesse quote comes from Trees: Reflections and Poems by Hesse.

-Related posts: "Water, sacred and wild," "Wild folklore," "The Folklore of Food," "Stories are Medicine: healing tales in myth, folklore and mythic arts," "Homemade ceremonies," and "The Language of the Earth."
+Related posts: "Water, sacred and wild," "Wild folklore," "Stories are Medicine: healing tales in myth, folklore and mythic arts," "Homemade ceremonies," and "The Language of the Earth."